 “How urgent is it for you to solve this problem?”

 And that’s important, because it’s their vision of either the pain of not solving the problem, or the joy of having solved it, that causes them to buy in to making a decision to do so.

 Whereas binary questions suggest that your vision – not theirs – is relevant to them.
-Which it might be, but they don’t care unless they see it.
+Which it might be, but they won’t care unless they see it.

-And the best way for you to get someone to *see* the usefulness and power of that vision, is to ask questions switch on their brain and inner cinema.
+And the best way for you to get someone to *see* the usefulness and power of that vision, is to ask questions that switch on their brain and inner cinema.

 Binary questions, the verb-led ones, can easily cause distrust, objections and resistance.

-So, ask interrogative-questions instead, because those are the ones that move the sales process forward, while leaving autonomy with the buyer.
+So, ask interrogative-based questions instead, because those are the ones that move the sales process forward, while leaving autonomy with the buyer.